Early Childhood Development: Learn with Sensory Play

 In the past, we co-hosted a play based learning linky party with Nikki at Spectrum Psychological.
 Sensory play is a sneaky tool to help your child learn important motor skills, early literacy skills, and cognitive thinking skills.

 |Block play is beneficial to the brain.|

 If your child suffers from a child development disorder, you may want to consider alternative education options such as Montessori or Online Public School.
-If one option doesn't work keep trying until you find the right fit.
+If one option doesn't work, keep trying until you find the right fit or your family.

 |Keeping a tower from toppling is a lesson in patience.|

 Update: She has been diagnosed with ADHD, Visual Processing Disorder, and within the Autism Spectrum.
 The public online school aided in the diagnoses with an evaluation with various specialist including a school psychologist, a speech pathologist, and special ed teachers.
 To my surprise, she was evaluated as gifted in several subjects and learning disabled in mathematics.
 We were given an IEP (Individualized Education Plan), and she has special accommodations when testing.

 In this case, we struggle with everyday writing tasks.
 As the learning coach, it is my responsibility to find ways to make school work fun.
 The easiest way is to avoid writing anything down on paper.
 Of course this isn't always realistic, so we supplement with less frightening activities.

 Using a dry erase board can make the daunting task of writing seem like a privilege.
 Alphabet magnets on a door turn the chore of spelling tests into a game.
 Just changing the media alleviates some of the stress making it easier to get started on school projects.

 |Magnetic Alphabet Letters add a sensory element to writing lessons.|